icmaa/vue-storefront/src/modules/icmaa-user/README.md

 * Extend the `user` module and add `customercluster` store.
 * Add Facebook login action to store and configs to `local.json`.
-* Add debug toolbar to quickly switch the cluster for debugging.
 * Add functionallity for JWT expiration.
+* Add methods to add demographic user-data to session and filter them in CLP

 ## Configs